‘Iran posed no imminent threat to our nation’: Trump-appointed intelligence official resigns over Iran war

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Michael Williams, Andrew Kaczynski and Em Steck contributed to this report.
+CNN’s Michael Williams, Evan Perez, Andrew Kaczynski, Em Steck and Adam Cancryn contributed to this report.